GaloisInc/mctrace/docs/README-release.md

 This demonstration includes example PowerPC binaries that run in Linux user space.
-Future work will involve supporting "bare-metal" PowerPC programs; that work is ongoing and will be featurd in a future demonstration.
+Future work will involve supporting "bare-metal" PowerPC programs; that work is ongoing and will be featured in a future demonstration.

 The binaries included in this demonstration are statically linked.
 At